Week 9 Fantasy football rankings, lineup advice, start-sit picks from proven model

 Another curveball: The model is high on Chargers tight end Oronde Gadsden II.
 The fifth-round rookie has made a name for himself over the last three weeks and ranks second amongst tight ends in Fantasy points over this stretch.
 He had a 5-77-1 stat line last Thursday, which followed seven receptions for 164 yards and a score in his previous outing.
 Gadsden has started just two games this year but still has as many redzone receptions (four) as Chargers wideouts Keenan Allen, Ladd McConkey and Quentin Johnston.

-He now gets a dream matchup versus the Titans, who rank 29th in points allowed and 26th in yards allowed.
+He now gets a dream matchup versus the Titans, who rank 29th in points allowed and 26th in yards allowed, and just saw their thin secondary further decimated by trading cornerback Roger McCreary to the Rams.
 Tennessee has given up at least 50 receiving yards or a touchdown to tight ends in each of the last three weeks.
 Gadsden wasn't on the Fantasy radar a few weeks ago but now finds himself among the top five in positional rankings for this week, making him a must-start for Week 9 Fantasy football lineups.
 For more start/sit Fantasy football advice, be sure to check out the rest of the Week 9 Fantasy football rankings.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.